jjcxdev/chambersmediaserver/jellyfin-library.md

 ### Stranger Things (2016)

 **Season 1**
+- S01E01 Chapter One: The Vanishing of Will Byers
 - S01E02 Chapter Two: The Weirdo on Maple Street
 - S01E03 Chapter Three: Holly, Jolly
 - S01E04 Chapter Four: The Body